Introduction

 Some complex cases benefit from laboratory-based adjustments, where detailed models of your bite are used to refine the crown's occlusal surface before final placement.
 This approach is particularly valuable for patients with existing TMJ problems or complex bite patterns.

-Cosmetic dentistry specialists often combine occlusal adjustment with aesthetic refinement, ensuring that your crown not only functions perfectly but also looks natural and attractive.
+Practitioners providing cosmetic veneers and crowns often combine occlusal adjustment with aesthetic refinement, aiming for a crown that functions well and looks natural and attractive.
 This comprehensive approach addresses both functional and aesthetic concerns simultaneously.

 For patients requiring multiple crowns or extensive restorative work, comprehensive bite analysis and treatment planning become even more critical.
 Your dentist may recommend smile makeover planning to ensure all new restorations work together harmoniously.